The Best Cuban Sandwiches In Miami

 Enriqueta’s is sandwiched (pun extremely intended) between Wynwood and Edgewater, and serves the best Cuban food you’ll find in the area.
-The menu, like any good diner, will take you a while to read, but the bulk of it is devoted to some truly great sandwiches—like their Cuban, which you can get a “double” version of if you’re extremely hungry.
+The menu, like any good diner, will take you a while to read, but the bulk of it is devoted to some truly great sandwiches—like their simple, classic Cuban.
 We know we’re judging Cuban sandwiches here, but we also strongly endorse their Cubano con croquetas.
-They’ll stuff two croquetas inside your sandwich, which bind everything together like a delicious cement.
+They’ll stuff two croquetas inside your sandwich, which bind everything together like delicious cement.

 North Miami’s Three Palms serves a big, cheesy Cuban sandwich that will require two hands and a big appetite to consume.
-There are no detours from tradition here—their version is as classic a Cuban sandwich as you’ll find in Miami.
+There are no detours from tradition here—their version is as straightforward a Cuban sandwich as you’ll find in Miami.
 But they do an especially great job of pressing the sandwich.
 The bread is crunchy and the ham and pork are warmed to the core.
 They also use the most cheese out of any of the sandwiches we encountered and that’s something you’ll never hear us complaining about.

 We know it’s hard to order anything but a burger at Kush, but the entire menu is worth trying—especially the Kush Cubano.
 Like everything here, the ingredients are quality.
-The ham comes from Miami Smokers and the pork is slow-roasted.
-They use gruyere cheese instead of Swiss, a hoagie roll over Cuban bread, and include a fantastic cilantro aioli for sandwich-dipping.
+They veer from tradition slightly by using gruyere cheese instead of Swiss and a hoagie roll over Cuban bread.
+But the end result is delicious nonetheless.